 Dr. Dotan: It really depends on the person.
 There isn’t one formula on how to do this really depends on what the person wants to do.
 And I’ve seen academics go on to successful careers in such a wide variety of things.
 For me personally, I find that I didn’t wanna do research of the kind that I would have been expected to do if I had worked at a tenure trip job or like a tenure job in my discipline, but there were other kinds of research that I am interested in doing, but that is just me and my personality.

-Are there any links or resources that you wanna share with the audience?
+Are there any links or like resources that you wanna share with the audience that’s listening or reading in this case?

 Dr. Dotan: I would highly recommend professional services that, that help with career transitions.
 And if they specialize in academics, that’s even better for me.
 I found that’s very useful from what I personally have tried.
 One is called from PhD to life.
 The person behind it is Jen Polk…